Vanilla (genus): Description

 Blooming occurs only when the flowers are fully grown.
 Each flower opens up in the morning and closes late in the afternoon on the same day, never to reopen.
 If pollination has not occurred meanwhile, it will be shed.
 The flowers are self-fertile, but need pollinators to perform this task.
-In the Neotropics, the flowers were historically presumed to be pollinated by stingless bees (e.g. Melipona) or hummingbirds, but this was never confirmed; the only actual documented pollination (i.e., producing seed set) is recorded for an orchid bee, Eulaema meriana, visiting Vanilla grandiflora in Peru, and pollinia of Vanilla species have been observed attached to other species of Eulaema in Panama.
+In the Neotropics, the flowers were historically presumed to be pollinated by stingless bees (e.g. Melipona) or hummingbirds, but this was never confirmed; the only actual documented pollination (i.e., producing seed set) is recorded for an orchid bee, Eulaema meriana, visiting Vanilla grandiflora in Peru, and pollinia of Vanilla species have been observed attached to other species of Eulaema in Panama, and pollinia of Vanilla pompona are carried by males of Eulaema cingulata in Peru.
 Hand pollination is the most reliable method in commercially grown vanilla.
 Vanilla plantations require trees for the orchids to climb and anchor by its roots.

 The fruit is termed "vanilla bean", though true beans are fabaceous eudicots not at all closely related to orchids.
 Rather, the vanilla fruit is technically an elongate, fleshy and later dehiscent capsule 10–20 cm long.
 It ripens gradually for 8 to 9 months after flowering, eventually turning black in color and giving off a strong aroma.
 Each pod contains thousands of minute seeds, and both the pods and seeds within are used to create vanilla flavoring.
 Vanilla beans are harvested by hand from commercial orchards.
+Among the Malagasy, the native V. madagascariensis (known as vahinamalo from vahy amalona lit. 'eel vine') is an ingredient used in traditional aphrodisiacs.